 # 3 – Boer goats.

-This breed of goat is mainly known for meat, but I have a soft spot for this breed so it is at the top of my pet list.
-A stocky goat that is more wide than tall, it is smaller than the taller breeds that are coming up next.
+This breed of goat is mainly known for meat, but I have a soft spot for it, so it is at the top of my pet list.
+A stocky goat that is wider than tall is smaller than the taller breeds that are coming up next.

-Full grown, you can expect to see 200 or more pounds so keep this in mind.
-This size might be a bit much for very young children who are inexperienced with farm animals but their friendly nature still puts them on my top goat pet list.
+Fully grown, you can expect to see 200 or more pounds, so keep this in mind.
+This size might be a bit much for very young children who are inexperienced with farm animals, but their friendly nature still puts them on my top goat pet list.